Flaxseed Oil: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Physiological Properties of Flaxseed Oil

 The presence of ALA in flaxseed oil and the physiological processes it supports are primarily responsible for the positive effects it has on health.
 A part of the ALA consumed by the body is transformed into the powerful long-chain omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-Despite being largely ineffective in humans, this conversion process adds to the body’s EPA and DHA stores.
+Despite largely ineffective in humans, this conversion process adds to the body’s EPA and DHA stores.

 1. Anti-inflammatory Reaction: EPA and DHA are essential for reducing inflammation.
 They act as building blocks for a number of anti-inflammatory signaling molecules, including protectins and resolvins.
 Flaxseed oil is helpful for inflammatory diseases because these chemicals control the body’s inflammatory response.